brodoluca/3th_Sem_Prototype/README.md

 Before implementing further and more complicated feature, the group will meet to discuss a paper prototpe to follow, so that we will have a model from which we will base every and each update (error correction, new features and so on).

+The team has a whatsapp group with which will communicate solutions and status updates.